JuancaBurbano/workshop1/README.md

 The first thing to do is to go to the workshop.ipynb notebook which contains the information necessary for that functions.
 This notebook is explained step by step in each cell how to apply the code, likewise in this readme I will also provide you with this information.

-- Install the libraries: The first cell that appears in the notebook is about the libraries that we are going to use in this project (You must run this cell).
+- Install the libraries: The first cell that appears in the notebook is about the libraries that we are going to use in this project (You must run this cells).
 - Create your credentials.json file: As the name suggests, you must create this file "credentials.json", it will have the following information...
 ```
 {